Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 🧳 Can You Fly With a Cold Spark Machine?

 Yes, you can fly with a cold spark machine—but only the machine itself.
 The spark powder (titanium granules) is a whole different story (we'll get to that).
+To understand why, it's important to know how cold spark machines work.

 Component Carry-On Checked Baggage Notes